darienjonathan/thelazyblog/README.md

 This blog platform has basic feature for users to post writings (explained below), and as the blog owner, this platform provides an admin page to write and manage the blog contents.

 ## Requirements
-You need to have these installed in your machine to run this blog:
+You need to have these installed (with listed version or newer ones) in your machine to run this blog:
 * Ruby: 2.4.1
 * Nginx: 1.10.3
 * NodeJS: 6.11.3
 * Rails: 5.1.2

 ## Supporting tools (gems)
 * ActiveAdmin: admin page